|

 public static final Level ALL

-Constructor Detail |
+| Constructor Detail |

-protected Level(String name, int value)
+protected Level(String name,

 Note that this constructor is "protected" to allow subclassing.
 In general clients of logging should use one of the constant Level objects such as SEVERE or FINEST.
 However, if clients need to add new logging levels, they may subclass Level and define new constants.

-- the name of the Level, for example "SEVERE".value
+name - the name of the Level, for example "SEVERE".value - an integer value for the level.

-- if the name is nullprotected Level(String name, int value, String resourceBundleName)
+NullPointerException - if the name is null

-- name of a resource bundle to use in
+name - the name of the Level, for example "SEVERE".value - an integer value for the level.resourceBundleName - name of a resource bundle to use in

 localizing the given name.
 If the resourceBundleName is null